-The dial has been turned up on the summer heat and the sunflower fields in Raleigh are standing to attention.
+The dial has been turned up on the summer heat and the sunflower fields in Raleigh are ready to stand to attention.
 I don’t think there is a flower that can elicit as much joy as a sunflower.

 Not just for their bright yellow personas, but the way they keep us connected to awe: How do they know to follow the sun like that?
 They are just tuned into the power of living the Circadian rhythms.
 Sunflowers remind us of a Maori proverb,

-How lucky are we that the North Carolina Museum of Art and Dorothea Dix Park have partnered to make Raleigh the City of Sunflowers in 2021?
+How lucky are we that Dorothea Dix Park and North Carolina Museum of Art have partnered to make Raleigh the City of Sunflowers in 2023?
 It is an interdepartmental city project involving Raleigh Water; Office of Sustainability; and Parks, Recreation, and Cultural Resources.

 Keep reading as we share a uniquely awesome way to experience both on the same day!